kybouw/SecureMe/README.md

 And that's all there is to it!

-*This tool is free as in beer as well as in freedom subject to the GPL 3.0 license.
+*This tool is free and is subject to the GPL 3.0 license.
 Use responsibly.
-Not meant for competitions, commercial applications, or public facing equipment.
+Not meant for competitions, commercial applications, or public facing equipment, but rather to make your desktop a little more secure.
 The creator of this program is not responsible for any penalties, losses, or damages caused by the use of this software.
-Security is not a game, it is the responsibility of the user.*
+Security is the responsibility of the user.*